karenland/DH110_Assign5/README.md

 </ol>

 <h2> Reflections </h2>
 The biggest distraction for this protoype was my drawings.
 They were uneven and messy at times so the user took note of those characteristics.
 If I could do this project again, I would still do the wireframes by hand since it is good practice of protoyping since it is "easy" to be oragizned digitially.
 If I did this on my  iPad, I could use alot of tools to make it neater but I think handwriting is more benaficial.
 The user was comfortable giving me feedback and I think the paper format contributed to that feeling of ease because they see it as a "not=so-serious" task.
+Interestingly enough, the user told me she thought the overall project was really easy.
+She jsut said that the paper format made it hard since she had to imagine it digitally.
+Not sure if I should see this as a postive or negative- I feel like it could be both.
+Positive because they were able to iamgine my prototype as digital.
+Negative becuase it made me wonder if was it to messy/difficult to understand as it is.

+<h2> Image Journey/Steps of User </h2>